withcopper/docs/OAuth-Integrators-Guide.md

 We recommend you use one of our [SDKs at Copperworks](https://withcopper.com/apps) to build with Copper.
 If an SDK doesn’t yet exist for your preferred platform, or when flexibility is called for, we support API-based integrations through OAuth.

 Copper conforms to OAuth 2.0 with OpenID Connect 1.0, two of the world's most popular standards.
-This means you should be able to find a simple way to talk to Copper no matter which platform or language you are working in.
+This means you should be able to find a simple way to talk to Copper on the platform and language of your choice.

 ## Before Getting Started

 This document will take you through the basics of an OAuth integration with Copper.
-It assumes you already have a baseline knowledge of OAuth 2.0, and are looking for the meaty stuff like URLs, what's different, error cases and the like.
-If you don't yet understand this protocol, we recommend [a bit of study](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) before returning to start.
+It assumes you already have a baseline knowledge of OAuth 2.0, and are looking for the meaty stuff like URLs, what's different, error cases.
+If you don't yet understand this protocol, we recommend [a bit of study](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) before returning to this guide.

 This document covers a full integration through the following steps: